:binmode is a recognised key in the opts Hash accepted by IO.open,

 # A file read with File.binread, which implies a mode string of 'rb', also

 File.binread('/etc/hosts').encoding #=> #Encoding:ASCII-8BIT

-#2 Updated by Run Paint Run Run about 5 years ago
+#2 Updated by Run Paint Run Run over 5 years ago

 binmode means just that the io doesn't convert end-of-line code.